ssl/ezXSS/readme.md

 * Live JS - send JS code LIVE while the person is on the page
 * You got ideas?

-## Why?
-If you want to host [xsshunter](https://github.com/mandatoryprogrammer/xsshunter) yourself you need a linux server and a Mailgun account.
-I wanted to create a just PHP version which you can even host on shared hostings or local. ezXSS has almost all features that xsshunter has and even more (and adding).

 ## Screenshots

 ![Dashboard](https://i.imgur.com/0us9M4M.png)